danielpancake/gnome-flags-layout/readme.md

-# GNOME label to emoji flags 🇺🇳
+# GNOME language labels to emoji flags

 ## Installation
 Copy and paste this command in your terminal